Transportation cost inequalities for singular SPDEs: BPHZ model over a particular regularity-integrability structure

 The quantities in the right hand side are defined in the same way as \eqref{EqDefnSizePiTau} and \eqref {EqDefnSizeGMu} but with $({\sf\Pi}_1)_x^{\varepsilon,p}(\tau) - ({\sf\Pi}_2)_x^{\varepsilon,p}(\tau)$, $({\sf g}_1)_{x}(\mu) - ({\sf g}_2)_{x}(\mu)$ and $({\sf g}_1)_{yx}^{\varepsilon,p}(\mu) - ({\sf g}_2)_{yx}^{\varepsilon,p}(\mu)$ in place of ${\sf\Pi}^{\varepsilon,p}_x(\tau)$, ${\sf g}_x(\mu)$ and ${\sf g}^{\varepsilon,p}_{yx}(\mu)$, respectively.
 Finally, we define the space $\textbf{\textsf{M}}(\scrW_{\varepsilon,p})_{w_a}$ as the completion of collections of all models $\sf M=(\Pi,g)$ such that $\|{\sf M}\|_{\textbf{\textsf{M}}(\scrW_{\varepsilon,p})_{w_a}}$ is finite and ${\sf\Pi}\tau$ and ${\sf g}(\mu)$ are smooth for any $\tau$ and $\mu$, under the metric $\|\cdot \res \cdot\|_{\textbf{\textsf{M}}(\scrW_{\varepsilon,p})_{w_a}}$.
 This definition ensures that $\textbf{\textsf{M}}(\scrW_{\varepsilon,p})_{w_a}$ is a Polish space.

 \ssk

 $\bullet$ It will also be useful for later purposes to introduce a \textbf{\textit{homogeneous norm}} on the space of models on $\scrU_\eps$.
-Denote by $n_\circ(\tau)$ the number of $\bbOmega$-type edges in an arbitrary symbol $\tau$.
+Denote by $n(\tau)$ the number of edges of $\bbOmega$-type or $\bbH$-type in an arbitrary symbol $\tau$.
 Set

-for all $\tau \in \bfB \cup\dot{\bfB}$, and
+for all $\tau \in \bfB \cup\dot{\bfB}\setminus\{X^k\}_k$, and

-for all $\mu\in{\bf U}_{\varepsilon}^+$.
+for all $\mu\in{\bf U}_{\varepsilon}^+\setminus\{X^k\}_k$.
 Note that we can drop off the letter $p$ from these notations since $p$ has no influences for objects defined on $\scrU_\eps$.
 We set

 for any ${\sf M}\in\textbf{\textsf{M}}(\scrU_{\varepsilon})_{w_a}$.
 We also define similarly a metric $\|{\sf M}_1 \res {\sf M}_2\|_{\textbf{\textsf{M}}_{\textrm{hom}}(\scrU_{\varepsilon})_{w_a}}$ on $\textbf{\textsf{M}}(\scrU_{\varepsilon})_{w_a}$ and a metric $\|{\sf M}_1 \res {\sf M}_2\|_{\textbf{\textsf{M}}_{\textrm{hom}}(\scrV_{\varepsilon})_{w_a}}$ on $\textbf{\textsf{M}}(\scrV_{\varepsilon})_{w_a}$.
 The metrics $\|\cdot \res \cdot\|_{\textbf{\textsf{M}}(\scrV_{\varepsilon})_{w_a}}$ and $\|\cdot \res \cdot\|_{\textbf{\textsf{M}}_{\textrm{hom}}(\scrV_{\varepsilon})_{w_a}}$ generate the same topology on $\textbf{\textsf{M}}(\scrV_{\varepsilon})_{w_a}$.